Overcape/Overcape/README.md

 Hey, I'm Ben and I enjoy all sorts of technology and hope to make a career out of it someday.

-I am currently an online student at Bethel Tech and I'm learning a lot about coding.
+I learned coding at Bethel Tech.

-Status as of now: -I'm basicly trash-
+Coding status as of now: -I'm basicly trash, but at least I know what I'm doing.

-Good news is, I don't plan to quit learning anytime soon. 👍